nao1215/rainbow/README.md

 > [!IMPORTANT]
 > This project is under development.
 Do not use it in production environments.

 The rainbow project is a toolset for managing AWS resources.
 This project consists of multiple CLI and CloudFormation templates.
+This project adopts README-Driven Development.
+Therefore, while there may be a README, there might not be any code yet.
+If you have any feedback regarding the README, please write down in the Issues.

 ## Supported OS & Go version
 - Linux